cicirello/MONE2022-experiments/README.md

 This repository contains code to reproduce the experiments, and analysis of experimental data, from the following paper:

 > Vincent A. Cicirello.
 2022.
-On Fitness Landscape Analysis of Permutation Problems: From Distance Metrics to Mutation Operator Selection. *CURRENTLY UNDER REVIEW*.
+[On Fitness Landscape Analysis of Permutation Problems: From Distance Metrics to Mutation Operator Selection](https://www.cicirello.org/publications/Cicirello-MONE-2022.pdf). *Mobile Networks and Applications* (2022). doi:[10.1007/s11036-022-02060-z](https://doi.org/10.1007/s11036-022-02060-z)

+The above article is an extended version the following earlier conference paper:

+> Vincent A. Cicirello.
+2019.
+[Classification of Permutation Distance Metrics for Fitness Landscape Analysis](https://www.cicirello.org/publications/cicirello-bict2019.pdf).
+In *Proceedings of the 11th International Conference on Bio-inspired Information and Communication Technologies*, pages 81-97.
+Springer Nature, March 2019. doi:[10.1007/978-3-030-24202-2_7](https://doi.org/10.1007/978-3-030-24202-2_7)

 |  |  |
 | :--- | :--- |